 You may request an automatic 6-month extension if you know you will not be able to file on time.
-If you request an extension to file your 2021 calendar year tax return, your due date is October 15, 2022.
-Because October 15, 2022 falls on a Saturday, you have until Monday, October 17, 2022 to timely file your 2021 tax return.
+If you request an extension to file your 2025 calendar year tax return, your due date is October 15, 2026 to timely file your 2025 tax return.